549 Gale Lemerand Drive

 Gainesville, FL 32611-6400

-Join the Department of Materials Science & Engineering for light refreshments and a discussion lead by Dr. Bjørk Hammer of Aarhus University.
+Join the Department of Materials Science and Engineering for light refreshments and a discussion lead by Dr. Claire Xiong from the Micron School of Materials Science and Engineering at Boise State University.